rajikudusadewale/Hotel-s-Revenue-Data-Analytics/README.md

 **3. Extract data from SQL server into power  BI**

-Added data via SQL server, copied the SQL queries used to join the sheets, and merged the tables.l
+Added data via SQL server, copied the SQL queries used to join the sheets, and merged the tables.

 **4. Data transformation and manipulation.**